List of Star Trek novels: Prometheus English reprints (2017–18)

 English-language reprints of Star Trek: Prometheus.
 The novels received a continuity edit by Keith DeCandido.

+Titan Bookazines

+Short story collections published by Titan Comics in 'bookazine' format.

+Star Trek Explorer Presents (2022–2024)

+Illustrated short fiction commissioned for Star Trek Explorer magazine.

 Other licensed works

 Below is an incomplete list of licensed works from other publishers:

 Mission to Horatius (1968–1999)

 Star Trek: Mission to Horatius (1968) was the first young adult novel to be based on the television series, and the only novel to be published while the series aired on NBC.
 Published by Whitman Books as part of a book line based on popular television properties.
 As with other Whitman titles, the novel was released to libraries, booksellers, and news agents, on different dates.
-A facsimile reproduction was published by Pocket Books in 1999.
+A facsimile edition was published by Pocket Books in 1999.

 Star Trek Reader (1976–1978)

-The Star Trek Reader is a four-volume, limited-edition collection of Jame's Blish's adaptations of the Original Series.
+The Star Trek Reader is a four-volume, limited-edition collection of Jame's Blish's adaptations of The Original Series.
 Spock Must Die!
 (1970), also by Blish, was included in Volume IV.
 Published by E. P. Dutton.
 Variants were made available to the Science Fiction Book Club from 1976 to 1979.